Our classrooms are filled with EVERYTHING Christmas this time of year.

 To get this freebie, use the ‘click here to download’ button at the bottom of this page.

 After the trees are cut out, students will need to cut on the lines down the center of the tree.
 One will require students to cut from the top of the star down and the other one will have students cut from the bottom up.

 Students will then place the two trees together like a jigsaw puzzle.
 The final product will be a 3D tree.

-Download your free Creative Writing Prompts for Christmas below!
+Download your Creative Writing Prompts for Under the Tree below!

 If you can’t find a resource that you would LOVE to have for your classroom, Contact me and I would be happy to make it for you.

 Click the button below to download.
 You will immediately be redirected to the freebie.